 Removing a tooth can create problems

-When a tooth is pulled and not replaced, the teeth around it may shift from their normal position.
-Shifted teeth may make biting and chewing difficult and may make it harder to clean your teeth.
-They may also make it harder to clean your teeth.
-Areas that are not cleaned well are more likely to get gum disease.
+When a tooth is removed and not replaced, the teeth around it may shift.
+This can make it hard to bite, chew and clean your teeth.
+Areas in your mouth that are not cleaned well are more likely to have problems like decay or gum disease.

-Root canal treatment can prevent these problems by saving your natural tooth.
-A natural tooth is almost always better than a replacement tooth.
-Nothing looks, feels or functions like the natural tooth--and being able to chew and enjoy your favorite foods will keep you healthy and confident.
-Also, a root canal is usually less expensive than a replacement tooth.
+Root canal therapy can prevent these problems by saving your natural tooth.
+Also, root canal therapy is usually less expensive than a replacement tooth.

-Root canal treatment involves one or more visits.
-There are several steps that your dentist or endodontist will perform to save your tooth:
+Root canal therapy may involve one or more dental visits.
+Your dentist or endodontist will perform the necessary steps to save your tooth:

-• First, your tooth is numbed for your comfort.
-The dentist will put a thin sheet of latex rubber over your tooth to keep the tooth dry.
+1. Your tooth is numbed for your comfort.
+A thin, flexible sheet of latex or non-latex material called a rubber dam is placed over your tooth to keep it dry.
 An opening is made through the crown of the tooth into the pulp chamber.

-• The tooth's nerve or pulp is then removed from both the inside of tooth (pulp chamber) and the root canal (the space inside the root).
-Each root canal is cleaned and shaped so it can be filled.
+2. Your tooth's nerve or pulp is removed from the pulp chamber and the canal of each root of the tooth.
+Each root canal is cleaned, shaped and disinfected so that it can be filled.

-• During the next stage of treatment, the temporary filling is removed.
-The root canals are usually filled with a rubber-like material to seal them.
+4. The treated root canals are filled with a rubber-like material to seal them.

-• In the final step, the tooth may be restored by a crown or a filling to strengthen it and improve the way it looks.
-If an endodontist performs the root canal treatment, he or she will usually recommend that you return to your general dentist for this step.
+6. Finally, your dentist removes the temporary filling and restores the tooth with a crown or a permanent filling to strengthen it and improve the way it looks.
+If an endodontist performs the procedure, they usually recommend that you return to your general dentist for this step.